dawsers/hyprscroller/README.md

 Once you have made a selection, you can move those windows to a different workspace or location in the same workspace using `scroller:selectionmove`.
 The selection order and column/window configuration will be maintained.

+`scroller:selectionworkspace` will add every window of the current workspace to the selection.
+You can use this when you want to move one workspace to a different one, but keeping windows positions and sizes.
+Use `scroller:selectionworkspace`, and then `scroller:selectionmove` where you want the windows to appear.

 `scroller:selectionmove` accepts a direction as parameter.
 Valid directions
 are: